-- 1. Quick wins: Organizations should use automated tools to inventory all administrative accounts and validate that each person with administrative privileges on desktops, laptops, and servers is authorized by a senior executive and that all administrative passwords have at least 12 pseudorandom characters, consistent with the FDCC standard. - 2.
-Quick wins: Before deploying any new devices in a networked environment, organizations should change all default passwords for applications, operating systems, routers, firewalls, wireless access points, and other systems to a difficult-to-guess value. - 3.
-Quick wins: Organizations should configure all administrative-level accounts to require regular password changes on a frequent interval of no longer than 60 days. - 4.
-Quick wins: Organizations should ensure all service accounts have long and difficult-toguess passwords that are changed on a periodic basis, as is done for traditional user and administrator passwords, at a frequent interval of no longer than 90 days. - 5.
-Quick wins: Passwords for all systems should be stored in a well-hashed or encrypted format, with weaker formats such as Windows LANMAN hashes eliminated from the environment.
-Furthermore, files containing these encrypted or hashed passwords required for systems to authenticate users should be readable only with superuser privileges. - 6.
-Quick wins: Organizations should use automated scripts to ensure that administrator accounts are used only for system administration activities, and not for reading e-mail, composing documents, or surfing the Internet.
-Web browsers and e-mail clients especially must be configured to never run as administrator. - 7.
-Quick wins: Through policy and user awareness, organizations should require that administrators establish unique, different passwords for their administrator and non-administrative accounts.
+- 1. Quick wins: Use automated tools to inventory all administrative accounts and validate that each person with administrative privileges on desktops, laptops, and servers is authorized by a senior executive. - 2.
+Quick wins: Configure all administrative passwords to be complex and contain letters, numbers and special characters intermixed with no dictionary words present in the password.
+Strong passwords should be of a sufficient length to increase the difficultly it takes to crack the password.
+Pass phrases containing multiple dictionary words, along with special characters, are acceptable if they are of a reasonable length. - 3.
+Quick wins: Configure all administrative-level accounts to require regular password changes on a frequent interval tied to the complexity of the password. - 4.
+Quick wins: Before deploying any new devices in a networked environment, organizations should change all default passwords for applications, operating systems, routers, firewalls, wireless access points, and other systems to a difficult-to-guess value. - 5.
+Quick wins: Ensure all service accounts have long and difficult-to-guess passwords that are changed on a periodic basis, as is done for traditional user and administrator passwords, at a frequent interval of no longer than 90 days. - 6.
+Quick wins: Passwords for all systems should be stored in a well-hashed or encrypted format, with weaker formats eliminated from the environment.
+Furthermore, files

+- containing these encrypted or hashed passwords required for systems to authenticate users should be readable only with super-user privileges. - 7.
+Quick wins: Utilize access control lists to ensure that administrator accounts are used only for system administration activities, and not for reading e-mail, composing documents, or surfing the Internet.
+Web browsers and e-mail clients especially must be configured to never run as administrator. - 8.
+Quick wins: Through policy and user awareness, require that administrators establish unique, different passwords for their administrator and nonadministrator accounts.
 Each person requiring administrative access should be given his/her own separate account.
 Administrative accounts should never be shared.
 Users should only use the Windows "administrator" or Unix "root" accounts in emergency situations.
-Domain administration accounts should be used when required for system administration instead of local administrator accounts. - 8.
-Quick wins: Organizations should configure operating systems so that passwords cannot be re-used within a certain timeframe, such as six months. - 9.
-Visibility/Attribution: Organizations should implement focused auditing on the use of administrative privileged functions and monitor for anomalous behavior (e.g., system reconfigurations during the night shift). - 10.
-Visibility/Attribution: Organizations should configure systems to issue a log entry and alert when an account is added to or removed from a domain administrators group. - 11.
-Configuration/Hygiene: All administrative access, including domain administrative access, should use two-factor authentication.

-- 12. Configuration/Hygiene: Access to a machine (either remotely or locally) should be blocked for administrator-level accounts.
-Instead, administrators should be required to access a system using a fully logged and non-administrative account.
-Then, once logged in to the machine without administrative privileges, the administrator should then transition to administrative privileges using tools such as sudo on Linux/UNIX, Runas on Windows, and other similar facilities for other types of systems.
-Each user would use their own administrator account and enter a password each time that is different that their user account. - 13.
+Domain administration accounts should be used when required for system administration instead of local administrator accounts. - 9.
+Quick wins: Configure operating systems so that passwords cannot be re-used within a certain timeframe, such as six months. - 10.
+Visibility/Attribution: Implement focused auditing on the use of administrative privileged functions and monitor for anomalous behavior (e.g., system reconfigurations during the night shift). - 11.
+Visibility/Attribution: Configure systems to issue a log entry and alert when an account is added to or removed from a domain administrators group. - 12.
+Configuration/Hygiene: All administrative access, including domain administrative access, should use two-factor authentication. - 13.
+Configuration/Hygiene: Access to a machine (either remotely or locally) should be blocked for administrator-level accounts.
+Instead, administrators should be required to access a system using a fully logged and nonadministrative account.
+Then, once logged in to the machine without administrative privileges, the administrator should transition to administrative privileges using tools such as Sudo on Linux/UNIX, RunAs on Windows, and other similar facilities for other types of systems.
+Users would use their own administrator accounts and enter a password each time that is different that their user account. - 14.
 Configuration/Hygiene: If services are outsourced to third parties, language should be included in the contracts to ensure that they properly protect and control administrative access.
-It should be validated that they are not sharing passwords and have accountability to hold administrators liable for their actions. - 14.
-Advanced: Organizations should segregate administrator accounts based on defined roles within the organization.
-For example, "Workstation admin" accounts should only be allowed administrative access of workstations, laptops, etc.
+It should be validated that they are not sharing passwords and have accountability to hold administrators liable for their actions.